7ujian/meg4/docs/en/tut_walk.md

 gamepad's state.
 The primary gamepad controller is mapped to the keyboard, so pressing the cursor arrow keys will work too.
 To handle the direction, we'll need a variable to store the current direction, and this should select the sprite we draw.

+<imgc ../img/tut_walk2.png><fig>Get the sprite id</fig>

+You can press <kbd>F3</kbd> and click on the top left sprite of the character frame to get the sprite id for that direction.
+We set these ids in the `dir` variable, and then we'll use this variable in place of the `sprite` parameter.

 ```c
 #!c